jg-digital-media/jgdm_mobile_hamburger_menu/README.md

 + The menuMenu toggles from top left.
 It does not affect the position of the page contents.

-+ Mobile menu kicks in at ```980px``` width breakpoint.
++ Mobile menu comes into effect at the ```980px``` width breakpoint.

 + The hamburger menu uses a class of "```ham```" which allows it to be selected by JavaScript and styled by CSS.

 + The main navigation it affects is an unordered list with the class of "```main_menu```".

-+ Beyond this, you can feel free to change the design as you see fit and I hope this will help you on your way.
++ Beyond this, you can feel free to change the design as you see fit.
+But I hope this will help give you a start to your next project.

-**Last update:** 15th February 2022
+**Last update:** 20th June 2022